Wall3rHM2/readmemory-external-poc/README.md

 # readmemory-external-poc
- readMemory of another process externally POC
+ Reads memory of another process externally Proof Of Concept

  This example works on the game GMod with offsets as of 2022